 Template of Request Letter for Charter Amendment Subject to Commissioner Approval

 When a school receives its original charter and any subsequent renewals of that charter from the Board of Elementary and Secondary Education (Board), the state approves the charter school's broad academic and organizational plans for the next five years.
 Any substantive changes to those plans require the approval of the Board for an amendment to the school's charter before the changes are implemented.
-Charter amendments requiring approval by the Board before they can be implemented include:
+Charter amendments involving the districts specified in a school's charter, maximum enrollment, or grades served requires approval by the Board before implementation.

-For information on how to complete an amendment request under the new process, please refer to the Amendment Guidelines below:
+For information on how to complete an amendment request or the proven provider request, please refer to the Amendment Guidelines below:

-Template of Request Letter for Charter Amendment Subject to Board Approval
+Template of Request Letter for a Charter Amendment to the Districts specified in a School's Charter, Maximum Enrollment, or Grades Served